StanfordHCI/HPDS-legacy/README.md

 ## Acknowledgments
 [Yuuki Nishiyama](https://github.com/tetujin) for his work on the AWARE Framework iOS, and for his AWARE Framework tutorials, which were used in the development of this application.

-[jeffery\_the\_wind](https://stackoverflow.com/users/959306/jeffery-the-wind) on StackOverFlow.
-His [solution to serialize a ORKResult to a JSON](https://stackoverflow.com/questions/36225543/how-to-use-orkeserializer-in-my-app) (with ever-so-minor modifications) was used in this project.

-[Sergey Kargopolov](http://swiftdeveloperblog.com/about/) on Swift Developer Blog.
-His code to [convert JSON string to NSDictionary in Swift](http://swiftdeveloperblog.com/code-examples/convert-json-string-to-nsdictionary-in-swift/) was used in this project.

 [Stephen Groom](https://stackoverflow.com/users/2475902/stephen-groom) on StackOverFlow.
 His [solution to send an email from an iOS app](https://stackoverflow.com/questions/25981422/how-to-open-mail-app-from-swift) was used in this project.

 ## Tutorials for Reference